 Once Internet access spread across the globe, dot-com lost its meaning as a commercial designator.
 Today, anyone can purchase a URL with a .com top-level domain for any purpose.

+The ".com" in a domain name stands for "commercial."
 The .com at the end of the most popular web addresses (such as rshweb.com) is called a Top Level Domain Name.
 The .com ending is the world's most common generic top-level domain.

 Using a .com URL will not offer any special significance other than perception.
 When someone sees a .com address, they immediately assume it is a serious website because it is the most common TLD.
 However, it has no technical differences over any other Top-Level domains.